johrmohr/CIS30A/README.md

 # Tutorial Selections Services
-A  program to place appointments for tutorial services in Python for practice
+A  program to place appointments for tutorial services in Python